marinazanoni/ADM-HW1/README.md

 # ADM-HW1
-In this file you can find two "*.py" files and two pdf which cointains respectivly the first and second part of the first homework.
+In this repository you can find two "*.py" files and two pdfs, which cointains respectively the first and second part of the first homework.
 All exercises were solved.

 ## Take a look at